-Top 5 Belgrade Bars
+Top 5 Belgrade bars

 Serbia travel FAQs

-Roaming agreements exist with major mobile phone companies, check with your service provider for more information.
+Roaming agreements exist with major mobile phone companies.
+Check with your service provider for more information.

-Western-style, flushable toilets are normally available in the larger cities.
-In rural areas, simple squat toilets are more common.
+Western-style flushable toilets are the norm in larger cities.
+In rural areas, squat toilets are more common.

 Cup of coffee in a cafe = 40 RSD

 Beer in a bar or restaurant = 140 RSD